RamonZwaan/metapepview/docs/installation.md

 # Installation

-MetaPepView runs on top of the [Dash](https://dash.plotly.com/) framework in python.
+Meta-PepView runs on top of the [Dash](https://dash.plotly.com/) framework in python.
 It is installed as a web server that is run locally on the PC and accessed inside the web browser.
 Before installation, check with the [[index#PC requirements|PC requirements]] if the system is suitable for running the dashboard tool.

-MetaPepView can be installed from `pip`/`pipx` or by starting a [Docker](https://www.docker.com/) container.
+Meta-PepView can be installed from `pip`/`pipx` or by starting a [Docker](https://www.docker.com/) container.

-### Install MetaPepView with `pipx` (or `pip`)
+### Install meta-PepView with `pipx` (or `pip`)

-The full MetaPepView application (including the *mpv-buildref* command line utility) can be installed on any PC system with `pip`.
-This installation provides the MetaPepView dashboard, as well as a command line utility for construction of [[build-reference-dataset|experimental reference datasets]].
-It is recommended to install the application with [pipx](https://pipx.pypa.io/stable/).
+The full meta-PepView application (including the [[build-reference-dataset|*mpv-buildref*]] command line utility) can be installed on any PC system with `pip`.
+This installation provides the meta-PepView dashboard, as well as a command line utility for construction of [[build-reference-dataset|experimental reference datasets]].

+It is recommended to install meta-PepView with [pipx](https://pipx.pypa.io/stable/).
 It works similar to `pip`, but is designed for installation of applications as opposed to libraries.
 When installing a package, `pipx` provides a separate environment for the tool to run without cluttering existing python environments and ensures the executables are exposed to the command line.
-When using `pip`, it is recommended to install MetaPepView in a separate environment ([virtual environment](https://docs.python.org/3/library/venv.html) or [conda](https://docs.conda.io/projects/conda/en/stable/user-guide/tasks/manage-environments.html))
+When using `pip`, it is recommended to install meta-PepView in a separate environment ([virtual environment](https://docs.python.org/3/library/venv.html) or [conda](https://docs.conda.io/projects/conda/en/stable/user-guide/tasks/manage-environments.html))

 #### Installation with `pipx`